-A very deadly type of Mission Viejo car accident is the side impact collision.
-Either driver can be at fault in this type of accident.
+Side impact collisions are another deadly Mission Viejo car accident.
+As our car accident lawyer can attest to, either driver can be at fault in this kind of accident.
 If you are broadsided while crossing an intersection on a green light because the other driver was running a red light, then the other driver is at fault.
 If you are broadsided because you ran a red light then you are at fault.

 There is a lot of distance between the passenger compartment and both front and rear bumpers.
 This distance means more of the car crumples and therefore absorbs a great deal of the energy of the collision.
 Both the front and rear bumpers are also designed to absorb energy.
 This bumper design as well as the front and back crumple zones protect the passengers from most of the impact energy.
-Unfortunately there are no bumpers or large crumple zones protecting the passengers in a side impact collision.
+Unfortunately, in side impact collisions, there is nothing that helps to protect the person in the car.

 How Side Impact Collisions Occur

-Side collisions frequently occur at three-way and four-way intersections with either stop signs or traffic lights.
-There are a number of illegal driving habits that often cause this type of accident.
+Side collisions frequently occur at three and four-way intersections.
+There are a number of illegal driving habits that cause this type of accident.
 Many drivers habitually roll through stop signs which allows insufficient time to properly assess the traffic situation.
-Rolling through stop signs is especially dangerous during slippery road conditions when oncoming traffic has insufficient braking distance to avoid a collision.
+Rolling through stop signs is especially dangerous during slippery road conditions.
+Especially if the oncoming traffic has insufficient braking distance to avoid a collision.

 Another common habit is racing through a yellow light when there is not enough time to get through the intersection.
 Because the driver is accelerating hard to clear the intersection, collisions can happen at very high speeds.
 Inattention or gross disregard for the law will cause some motorists to simply run through stop signs and red lights.